progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--This means the version in HEAD (your master branch, because that was what you had checked out when you ran your merge command) is the top part of that block (everything above the `=======`), while the version in your `iss53` branch looks like everything in the bottom part.
 In order to resolve the conflict, you have to either choose one side or the other or merge the contents yourself.
 For instance, you might resolve this conflict by replacing the entire block with this:-->

 Das heisst, die Version in HEAD (Deines 'master'-Branches, denn der wurde per 'checkout' aktiviert als Du das 'merge' gemacht hast) ist der obere Teil des Blocks (alles oberhalb von '======='), und die Version aus dem `iss53`-Branch sieht wie der darunter befindliche Teil aus.
-Um den Konflikt zu lösen, musst Du dich entweder für einen der beiden Teile entscheiden oder Du ersetzt den Teil komplett:
+Um den Konflikt zu lösen, musst Du Dich entweder für einen der beiden Teile entscheiden oder Du ersetzt den Teil komplett:

 	<div id="footer">
 	please contact us at email.support@github.com